Zamiell/stardew-valley/Min-Max_Guide.md

 * Read all of the mail.
 (We need to read Willy's letter in order to be given the [Bamboo Pole](https://stardewvalleywiki.com/Bamboo_Pole).)
 * Water.
 * Craft a chest and take it with you.
+  * If you got 0 to 3 Spring Onions on Spring 1 (and did not get any food from garbage cans), then you may not have had enough energy to chop 50 wood on Spring 1.
+Chop 50 wood now and continue following the route; note that you will be a little bit behind on everything.
 * Empty all inventory in the chest.
 Retrieve the hoe + crafted chest + 1 rock.
 * Check the garbage cans next to the George's house + next to the Saloon + next to Lewis' house.
 (If you are seen, it does not matter, since you friendship with each villager is essentially still at 0.)
 * Go to the beach and get the Bamboo Pole.